 Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Are you looking for your next fishing challenge?
 Do you want to learn how to catch black grouper?
 Black grouper is a strong fish that will give you a fight when hooked.
 It has a habit of quickly moving to its hideout when hooked.
 This can easily cause your line to break.
-Black grouper can be found from North Carolina to Florida, to the Gulf of Mexico, and to southern Brazil.
+Black grouper can be found from North Carolina to Florida, to the Gulf of Mexico, and southern Brazil.

 In this article, we will share information such as how to catch black grouper, the best bait and lures to use, as well as other information to help you catch this smart, big, and powerful fish.